 Everybody has 5 minutes.
 It’s a choice.

-I’ve been writing out this sentence for 14 years, and no matter what was going on in my life, I always find an answer.
+I’ve been writing out this sentence for 14+ years, and no matter what was going on in my life, I always find an answer.
 The air I breathe, my black and white cat Starla snoring softly next to me.
 The sun shining, a call from a friend.
 I’ve written out hundreds of answers and know I’ll never run out examples for my gratitude lists.
 I have dozens of pages of gratitude collected from my life.

 “I’m so much calmer now that I wake up and can easily find something to wear in my closet.
 It makes my whole day smoother and I’m proud of the decluttering I’ve done.”